-What is a W-8 form: A complete guide for nonresidents in the US
+What is a W-8 form: A complete guide for nonresidents in the U.S.

 What is a W8 form?